ac-kavali/Python_Discovery/readme.md

 Both `python` and `python3` are themselves programs - they are executable files that contain instructions for interpreting and running your Python code.
 When you execute `python script.py`, the Python interpreter program is loaded into RAM, and it then reads your `script.py` file and executes your Python code.

 ### The Interpretation Process
+The Python Virtual Machine (PVM) is the runtime engine that executes your Python code.
+It acts as an abstraction layer between your code and the underlying computer hardware, enabling Python's portability across different platforms

+### The Interpretation Process

 Here's what happens when you run a Python script: